 Sakaya Kitchen’s Burger Bash Smashed Burger features as the name implies a smashed beef patty of their proprietary burger blend (short rib, chuck & brisket) with American cheese, bulgogi onions, and spicy mayo on a potato roll.

-What’s really special about this burger is that not only is it a smashed burger but there are also elements of another regional burger specialty, the Oklahoma Onion Burger.
+What’s unique about this burger is that not only is it a smashed burger, but there are also elements of another regional burger specialty, the Oklahoma Onion Burger.
 The twist with Sakaya Kitchen’s version are the sliced onions that are marinated and cooked in bulgogi sauce.
 It leaves the burger with a very distinct and highly addictive taste.

-Chef Richard Hales who owns Sakaya Kitchen also has another great burger on this same menu, the Bulgogi Burger.
-The 8-ounce beef patty (same proprietary blend) is covered with cheese, spicy mayo, pickles and a thick piece of roast pork.
+Chef Richard Hales, who owns Sakaya Kitchen, also has another great burger on this same menu.
+The Bulgogi Burger is an 8-ounce beef patty (same proprietary blend) with cheese, spicy mayo, pickles, and a thick piece of roast pork.
 If you can somehow hack it, you should try both.

 BURGER BEAST’s Top 25 🍔s: #2 Ariete

-I wrote those 3 sentences for the Miami Herald back in May of 2018 when I named the Chug Burger the Best Burger in South Florida.
-I still stand by every word I wrote, it is a phenomenal burger.
+I wrote those three sentences for the Miami Herald back in May of 2018 when I named the Chug Burger the Best Burger in South Florida.
+I still stand by every word I wrote; it is a phenomenal burger.

-Yes, I love the Chug Burger and yes, you should definitely make it a part of your regular burger rotation.
+Yes, I love the Chug Burger, and yes, you should make it a part of your regular burger rotation.
 And also yes, go to Chug’s Diner down the street and have the smaller Chug Burger Jr. with a Frita Pastelito from Pastelito Papi riding sidecar.

 BURGER BEAST’s Top 25 🍔s: #1 USBS

-USBS debuted just over a year ago but it’s been quietly gaining momentum amongst burger fans in Miami.
-Their pop up has made a few appearances at different events around town but can normally be found at Boxelder Craft Beer Market on a Friday or Saturday till they sell out.
-There are specialty burgers on the menu from time to time but unequivocably the one to eat is the 2-Day Double + Cheese Stamp.
+USBS debuted just over a year ago, but it’s been quietly gaining momentum amongst burger fans in Miami.
+Their pop up has made a few appearances at different events around town but can generally be found at Boxelder Craft Beer Market on a Friday or Saturday till they sell out.
+There are specialty burgers on the menu from time to time, but unequivocally the one to eat is the 2-Day Double + Cheese Stamp.

 Please take a looksy at the meat candy exterior that Postmaster General Mayta achieves with his smash.
-If I was a burger I’d want my offspring to look like this fella.
+If I were a burger, I’d want my offspring to look like this fella.
 The 2-Day has two 3 oz patties smashed with super melty cheese and the USBS Priority sauce on a housemade potato roll.
-Don’t miss out on their fresh-cut fries, they’re the *third-best fries in town.
+Don’t miss out on their fresh-cut fries.

 2817 NW 2nd Avenue